gbif/hp-vertnet-plus/share/share-data.md

 ## How It Works

   1. The process begins When you are ready to share your data.
-All you have to do is [let us know](CONTACT PAGE WHEN READY).
+All you have to do is [let us know](https://forms.gle/yCXVSCH8Y3HAMerR7){:target="_blank"}.
 Once you’ve done that we’ll work with you to improve and publish your data in the most effective and efficient manner possible.
   2. We believe in publishing the highest quality and most complete data possible.
 After we talk with you about your data, we’ll review your data for possible data improvements, such as duplicate catalog numbers, indeterminate and non-standard geography, inconsistent taxonomy, and terms not compliant with [Darwin Core](http://rs.tdwg.org/dwc.htm){:target="_blank"}.
 Then we’ll provide you with a detailed report so that you can update your database locally.
 Collections who host their data on the [VertNet IPT](https://ipt.vertnet.org/){:target="_blank"} (it's free!) benefit from these services automatically.
 If you host your own data set, you can request this service to make your data more complete.
   3. As soon as you are happy with the quality of your data set, we use the [Integrated Publishing Toolkit](https://www.gbif.org/ipt){:target="_blank"} to map your data to [Darwin Core](http://rs.tdwg.org/dwc.htm){:target="_blank"} and to create an archive of your occurrence data and institutional metadata.
 We then publish your data and make it available for use by VertNet, GBIF, iDigBio, and other data aggregators (with your permission).
 To learn more about this process, you can read our [IPT FAQ](/share/ipt/), [Guide to Copyright and Licensing](/resources/datalicensingguide/), or you can [contact us](https://forms.gle/yCXVSCH8Y3HAMerR7){:target="_blank"} directly.